 Mark Hartman is a native New Mexican and graduate of UNM’s Anderson School of Management.
 He began his career in educational publishing working for Prentice Hall Publishing.
 He founded Hartman Publishing in 1994, focusing on educating frontline healthcare workers who serve the elderly.
 With thousands of training program customers operating in all 50 states, Hartman’s books have helped prepare over two million direct-care providers.
 Mark is the father of two amazing sons.
 He is active in supporting local programs that provide experience in the arts for all children, improve access to higher education, promote entrepreneurship, and work toward social justice including LGBTQ issues.

 Chris LaFleur is a fire protection engineer at Sandia National Laboratories where she analyzes fire risks for emerging technologies.
 She serves as the Chair of the Sandia Pride Alliance Network which is the employee resource group for LGBTQ employees and allies.
 She has been involved in workplace equality advocacy since 2002 because she believes the right to work is integral to the pursuit of happiness.
 Chris has a BS in engineering from the University of Rochester, an MS in engineering from the University of Maryland, and a Doctorate in engineering from the University of Michigan.
-Chris and her wife Mary have lived in Albuquerque since 2010 and have two grown children, Derek and Sara.
-Chris is a percussionist with Encantado, the LGBTQ community band, and a woodworker who enjoys making lots of sawdust.
+Chris has lived in Albuquerque since 2010 and have two grown children, Derek and Sara.
+Chris is a woodworker who enjoys making lots of sawdust.

 Steven Nadolny was born and raised in Albuquerque.
 He has a B.S. in Psychology from Wayland Baptist University, and a M.Ed. in Educational Psychology from Texas Tech University.
 After 18 years of residing out of state, he got homesick and returned to Albuquerque in 2000.
 Steven is a Licensed Psychological Associate in Texas, and a licensed Professional Mental Health Counselor in New Mexico.
 He has spent most of his professional career as a Behavior Therapist/Behavior Support Consultant working with people with Intellectual/Developmental Disabilities.
 In 2008, he and a fellow counselor opened Great Livin’ LLC – a Supported Living Agency for people on the NM I/DD Medicaid Waiver program.
 He retired from Great Livin’ in 2017, but continues to work as a Behavior Support Consultant.